sanrao89/sql-query-reader/README.md

 # sql-query-reader
-Java library to read a query from a given file
+Java library to read an SQL query from a file.
+The contents of the file is expected to be in a certain format.